nostrocket/nostrocket.org/microdao.md

 ## What is a micro-DAO?

-If you want a one-sentence definition of freedom, it's "the ability to do interesting things with other people"
+If you want a one-sentence definition of freedom, it's "the ability to do interesting things with other people".

 Organizations are fundamentally composed of human action (and *inter*-action), so this is the primitive we must work with to create Nostrocket.